Day # 5: Intro to the Mental Status Exam

 Congratulations!
 You have finished your first week of Bullet Psych material.
 Todays lesson was not a comprehensive review of the mental status exam, but rather an introduction.
 Your knowledge of the MSE will expand greatly if you continue to read our daily articles as we will dedicate one day during each theme to cover relevant MSE topics.

-Take a two day break from Bullet Psych material.
+Consider taking a break from Bullet Psych material.
 Use this time to rest and recover, dig deeper into a clinical question posed by one of your patients, or explore our recommended resources.
 We will see you back in a few days.
-We will, as always, start the week with a "week in review"to remind you of past lessons and then the next lesson will be focused on the mental status exam in psychotic spectrum disorders.
+Join us back with a review of the first few posts.

 Bullet Psych is an Amazon Associate and we receive a small commission if you use our links for the purchase of our recommended resources.